vinceimbat/vinceimbat/content/tags/seedlings.md

 ---
-title: "Seedlings"
+title: Seedlings
-description: "Very rough lines of thought and ideas."
-slug: "seedlings"
 ---
+Very rough lines of thought and ideas.